Cover Image for 13 Essential Investing Terms All Beginners Need to Know

 Once you earn all that money back, you have no risk.
 You’re just playing with house money.

-How do you calculate Payback Time?
-I have a calculator you can use.
+If you want to play around and calculate Payback Time for a company you are interested in currently, I have a calculator you can use.
 But essentially you divide your investment by the amount of money the business makes a year.
-Now let’s see how Payback Time and Rule #1 investing all tie together to earn you more money.

 How to Pick Rule #1 Stocks